richadd79/local_csv_to_s3_bucket/README.md

     # Run command to create folder to store your csv or flat file to work with, Run command
       mkdir ./data

+    # Run command to initialize the database
+      docker-compose up airflow-init

     # Run command to start Airflow
       docker-compose up -d